Understanding Relapse: Navigating the Journey of Addiction Recovery

 The idea that lifetime abstinence from drugs is the only successful outcome of addiction treatment is inherently flawed.
 A better approach is to take every day that a recovered addict lives in sobriety as a measure of success.

-Another way to look at it is recovery is a lifelong journey.
+Another way to look at it is that recovery is a lifelong journey.
 There are bound to be some hurdles along the way.
 But as long as you keep moving in the right direction, a relapse is nothing more than a temporary setback that can be corrected.

 Building a New Life: How to Respond to a Relapse?